aidamouref/Project-Broadway/README.md

 ### Final Steps before the Model:
 Now variables were clean and transformed, categorical variables were encoded in order to be included in the model.
 The encoding was performed using the OneHotEncoder from Sklearn.
 One of the categories (legit) was not considered by this method in order to avoid model overfitting.

-Before running the OLS model, given that some variables still had quite many outliers I decided to transform by nomalising and then trying the other two methods: scaling and standarising.
+Before running the OLS model, given that some variables still had quite many outliers a decision was taken to transform by nomalising and then trying the other two methods: scaling and standarising.
 The differences that these methods represent to the model interpretation are varied and out of the Scope of this project, so for now we will stick to the one that provides more reasonable results (histograms, model fit, coefficients, etc.)

 Numerical data was then normalized, scaled and standarised (also with the Normalizer, MinMaxScaler and StandardScaler methods from Sklearn) to check the best method to transform the data.